projects . architecture

 NAKATA_5.jpg

-Given the plot dimensions (17x40 meters), sun path studies, and the desire of having green area available on the ground floor, it was decided to position the house on the longer side of the plot.
-This placement provided the client with more space for permeable areas and landscape design.
+Considering the plot dimensions (17x40 meters), sun path analysis, and the client’s wish to maximize ground-level green space, the house was positioned along the longer side of the site.
+This decision allowed for more generous permeable areas and opportunities for thoughtful landscape integration.

 Ground floor plan